Teens Can Become Millionaires

 How can you argue with these numbers?
 If I could go back in time, I would tell my younger self to find a way, anyway I could, to put away $100/mo.
 The reality is that as you work longer, you’ll be able to put away even more than $100/mo., and you’ll be able to do it for decades.
 There’s a high probability you will be a multi-millionaire by the time you reach 67.
 So, get after it.
 Find a way.
 Pick up another shift.
 Get a small side hustle.
 You can absolutely chart your financial course and change the trajectory of your progeny.
 (I like $1 million words) Don’t forget to follow the principles I shared earlier: Live on less than you make, Have an emergency fund, Pay cash for big purchases, Don’t use debt or chase credit scores, and Save.
 Those are the gateway to wealth-building superpowers!

-Michael Hollis is the content writer for The Dala Group.
-He is passionate about helping individuals and families find financial freedom.
-Prior to becoming a wealth advisor, Michael volunteered as a facilitator for Financial Peace University, and he also led young students through the Foundations of Personal Finance.
+Michael Hollis, CFP®, is the content writer and wealth advisor for The Dala Group.
+He is dedicated to helping individuals and families achieve financial freedom through smart financial planning and personalized wealth strategies.
+Before joining The Dala Group, Michael volunteered as a facilitator for Financial Peace University and guided young students through the Foundations of Personal Finance.
+As a CERTIFIED FINANCIAL PLANNER™ professional, he combines hands-on experience with educational expertise to help clients reach their financial goals.

 Previous